 Business Owner Financial Planning

 Your personal finances are tightly connected to the business, and present a complex web of succession, insurance, tax, and legal issues.
 Investment in the business or in a portfolio is a separate process with different risk, return, timing, and liquidity characteristics.
-Business owners are often too busy with daily demands to think through these issues, and can miss key planning and investment opportunities or become exposed to undue risk.
+Business owners are often too busy with daily demands to think through these issues, and can miss key planning and investment opportunities that leave you exposed to undue risk.
 Where is discretionary spending best utilized: in the business or in the portfolio?
 What is your time horizon to exit?
 Is liquidity or return on investment the main criteria?

 Our service philosophy includes working in concert with your existing professional team.
 Success requires careful consideration of multiple issues.
 A well-orchestrated team effort can further save you money, secure your assets from undue risk, and ensure your estate is in order.
 Once we have insight into these issues, we can better develop an investment policy that is consistent with your goals.
-We will explain our discipline, strategy implementation, and how we can serve your objectives.

 The investment policy will prescribe an appropriate mix of assets to balance your income and/or return requirements against your risk tolerance and time horizon.
 We place strong emphasis on understanding your need for downside protection and manage this risk as prudently as practicable.
 Free lunches do not exist in financial markets, and we will explain to you the tradeoffs between risk and return in every asset mix.
 Tax advantaged strategies will be used where practicable.